sergiogomezperez/expressapi.template/README.md

 # expressapi.templates

 ## Description
-Small template to begin a new express api project.
-Maded with typescript y express.
+Small template with minimal components to begin a new express api project.
+Maded with typescript and express.

 ## Dependencies
 - "cors": "^2.8.5",